takitano/third-party-optimization/README.md

 To understand the domain, there is a useful documentation to optimize the third party loading in this following link:
 [https://web.dev/codelab-optimize-third-party-javascript/](https://web.dev/codelab-optimize-third-party-javascript/)

-But allmost services providers like Google, Facebook, force developper to integrate javascript code, then defer attribut on script tag, become unusefull.
+But allmost services providers like Google, Facebook, force developer to integrate javascript code, then defer attribut on script tag, become unusefull.

 The third party opimitzation is a real nightmare for who works very hard to optimize there platform as far as possible.
 That why I created this very small javascript library.

+How does it work ?
+Script waiting event from user (tap, scroll, mouse move) to load ressources.
+There is an option to detect if visitor is a bot or crawler and if true, then lock the ressources loading.

 ## Documentation

-### Install
+### Installation
   - Add library in your HTML code into the body tag.
 ```
 <script type="text/javascript" src="/js/third-party-optimization.js"></script>